jobrunr/website/content/en/documentation/background-methods/recurring-jobs.md

 </figure>

-All these methods are also available on the JobScheduler bean:
+All these methods are also available on the `JobScheduler` and `JobRequestScheduler` bean:

 <figure>